Epouvaantail/Lilipinso/README.md

-Ceci est un site statique réalisé en HTML et sass. version (desktop uniquement)
+This is a static site made in HTML and sass. version (desktop only)